OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 ## Prerequisites

->Make sure your are in US East (N. Virginia), which short name is us-east-1.
+>Make sure you are in US East (N. Virginia), which short name is us-east-1.

 >Prepare the IAM security credential.